Impress your friends by knowing the posh name - crux ansata - the ancient Egyptian hieroglyph meaning 'life'

 The entire symbol is also a key, to unlock hidden mysteries in the Kingdom of the Dead and was often used in funeral rites.
 The symbol also represents the Tree of Life, with its trunk and foliage.

 Early Christians adopted this symbol because of its resemblance to the cross.
-In particular, it was adopted by the Coptic Church of Egypt (see also Coptic Cross).
+In particular, it was adopted by the Coptic Church of Egypt.
+(See Coptic Cross)

 The symbol remains popular with Christians today.
 It reminds them of the eternal life through Christ.
 (Jesus said, "I am the way and the truth and the life.
 No one comes to the Father except through me." - John 14:6)

-The correct pronunciation of 'ankh' is uncertain.
-Some say onk or onch (hence reference to Onk/Onch Cross) but ank (as in 'tank') seems the more popular pronunciation.
+The 'correct' pronunciation of ankh is uncertain.
+Some say onk or onch, but ank (as in 'ankle') seems the more commonly accepted pronunciation.